 You may want to help reinforce elements of a sales script to ensure that they have absorbed the knowledge transfer you had imparted to them previously.
 The following example allows learners to drag and drop answers into the correct order to ensure they’re focusing on the correct features at the correct times.

-Alternatively, you could check that a sales person actually understands what features do and how they are linked by creating a lesson which asks you to draw a line that connects linked answers.
-The interactive nature is far more engaging and effective than simply barraging learners with multiple choice options.
-At the end of the day, reinforcement helps embedding.
+Alternatively, you could check that a salesperson actually understands what features do and how they are linked by creating a lesson that asks you to draw a line that connects linked answers.
+The interactive nature is far more engaging and effective than simply barraging learners with multiple-choice options.
+At the end of the day, reinforcement helps to embed.

-For more retail-based microlearning examples, check out how Pandora jewellery’s training courses achieve completion rates of over 90% when using mobile-based microlearning to train its customer-facing retail staff.
+For more retail-based microlearning examples, check out how Pandora jewelry’s training courses achieve completion rates of over 90% when using mobile-based microlearning to train its customer-facing retail staff.

 Training retail staff in task-driven actions can be relatively straightforward when compared to performing internal company training with corporate staff.
 But, whether you’re looking for an alternative to dragging an office full of busy workers into a central location or giving individuals knowledge on how to perform or behave in certain scenarios, microlearning can be a great aid.

-In these corporate microlearning examples we check that a learner understood a situation regarding a scheduling issue by using interactive lessons.
+In these corporate eLearning examples, we check that a learner understood a situation regarding a scheduling issue by using interactive lessons.
 There’s more information on how to create the perfect micro lesson plan, here.

-These lessons are perfect examples of point of need training – information that is available on-demand which help with a very-specific situation without getting lost in noise.
+These lessons are perfect examples of point of need training–information that is available on-demand–which helps with a very specific situation without getting lost in the noise.
 They can be distributed instantly and even done on a commute (you can read more about point-of-need, which is also called just-in-time (JIT) training, here).

 Related: Why microlearning works